danja/foowiki/README.md

 I'm aiming for it being a "living system", see [Foo](#Foo).

 ## Installation

+PS.
+FooWiki is now available via a Docker image, see https://github.com/danja/docker-hyperdata

 First clone the FooWiki files somewhere convenient.
 These will be served as regular HTML.

 Next download Fuseki according to the [instructions](http://jena.apache.org/documentation/serving_data/).
 Then adjust the configuration according to your setup and run it.
 There are three files to consider for this: